CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/manager/overview.md

 15. **Package Instruction Constant Count Layer** - This setting allows the configuration of package instructions with a constant count layer for specific inventory management needs.
 To know more about "Package Instruction Constant Count Layer", click [here](../../../custom-configuration/custom-configuration-functions/manager/package-instruction-constant-count-layer.md).

 16. **Enable Signing Documents** – This option enables document signing within the system, providing a secure way to authorize transactions.
 To know more about "Enabling Signing Documents", click [here](enable-signing-document.md).

+17. **Sort Order Definitions** - This option allows you to create and assign a template that defines custom sorting rules in the document details window.
+In the WMS client, users can select the required sorting template from a predefined list.
+To know more about Sorting Order Definitions, click [here](docs\wms\administrator-guide\custom-configuration\custom-configuration-functions\manager\sort-order-def.md).

 ---